-The campus maintains a wide format printer, currently an Epson Stylus Pro 9900, for student and faculty poster projects.
+The campus maintains a wide format printer for student and faculty poster projects.
 Only academic projects necessary to satisfy a student's educational requirements or faculty pedagogy or research will be printed.
 The following guidelines or conditions must be followed when submitting poster projects for printing.

 Recommended Desktop Publishing Application: